Visiting Granada this July? This exhibition inspired by the city is a must-see!

 What has been the best thing for you about this experience?

 Granada is a very beautiful place and tends to attract artists of all kinds so you’re surrounded by art wherever you go, but paradoxically it isn’t the easiest place to make a living as an artist and at times it can be frustrating.
 For me, there were 3 wonderful things that just shone out at me amongst all the madness.
-First: the support from my family – if it wasn’t for them I would have just eaten apples and biscuits for 6 weeks!
-Second: two wonderful humans at the gallery, Diana and Braulio, who made everything so easy and worry-free for me, working extra hours to get everything just right and being so positive and encouraging.
+First: the support from my loved ones – if it wasn’t for them I would have just eaten apples and biscuits for 6 weeks!
+Second: the staff at the gallery who were very helpful and didn’t at all seem to mind having me sitting and painting in their work space.
 And last but not least, the amazing reaction of people on the opening night and the comments and messages of support, encouragement and enthusiasm from them as well as people who have visited the exhibition since, or even those who haven’t been able to make it but have seen it online.

 My absolutely favourite thing is being able to talk to people about the paintings and hear their reactions and impressions.
 As I don’t currently have an open studio and I sell a lot of my work online I don’t normally get the chance to hear people’s comments about the paintings and places.
 Being able to have that face to face interaction and exchange stories with people is what’s been really special about this exhibition for me.
 For example, just the other afternoon I was sat in the gallery working away on a new painting when I saw a man hovering in the doorway.
 He’d been wandering past when he saw the sign on the door and decided to come in.
 We got talking and he told me what he was doing in Granada and a bit about himself.
 I noticed he had a map with him so we went around the exhibition and I pointed out where some of the places were so he could go and visit them as he’d only just arrived and hadn’t had a chance to explore much yet.